ppy/osu-wiki/wiki/Client/Release_stream/Lazer/Gameplay_differences_in_osu!(lazer)/en.md

 Slider ends used to have the quirk of not breaking combo (and not causing a MISS judgement) if missed.
 This meant that an S play, which among other things requires zero MISS judgements, would look like a full combo even if some slider ends were missed.
 Various debates over whether such a play should be called an FC ensued.

 From now on slider ends will only affect score and accuracy, but have no effect on combo.
-This means that an S grade always signifies a full combo.
+This means that a no miss score always signifies a full combo.

 |  |  |
 | :-- | :-: |